-Please DO NOT MAIL application materials to Applied Math/CFRM.
-This is also mentioned in the online application.
-We only require such steps if an offer of admission is made and accepted, and at that time directions are given.
+No. We do not accepted application materials sent by postal mail to the Applied Mathematics Department.
 Utilize self-reporting of scores and submit unofficial transcripts in the application.
 Materials sent to the department are not opened.

 As a matter of policy, we do not comment on hypothetical applications.
 There are no exceptions to this rule, and informal advice or hypothetical conversations prior to application are not official determinations of the CFRM staff, but general guidance.
 Each year, we receive more qualified applications than we can accommodate in our degree program.
-If you believe you meet our entrance requirements and want to know if you will be accepted, please apply and find out!
+If you believe you meet our entrance requirements and want to know if you will be accepted, please apply.

+We ask that candidates NOT contact us about their application status.
 You can check on the status of your application by logging back in to your online application.
 Decisions will be made after each admissions deadline.
-Due to the large number of applicants, we ask that candidates NOT contact us about their application status.

-No. In the interest of keeping the admissions process fair for applicants who were able to complete the application on time, we are unable to accept applications after the admissions deadline.
+No. In the interest of keeping the admissions process fair for applicants who were able to complete the application on time, we do not accept applications after the admissions deadline.
 You are encouraged to apply to the program for the next round.

 Yes, although we prefer the GRE if you have not yet taken either exam.